5 Best Dog Breeds From Latin America| 13 January, 2020

 While they have a surprising reputation for ending up in purses, chihuahua are actually an ancient dog breed originating from Latin America.
 While common these days, they’re actually the smallest breed of dog which is recognized by most conformation shows where their ideal weight is generally considered to be between 4 and 6 lbs.
+Chihuahuas have unique calorie needs as well.
+The average adult Chi weighing in at 7 pounds would need about 280 calories per day.
+The Chihuahua dog food should be high in protein, moderate in fats, and low in carbohydrates.
 And of course, they can easily fit in various bags or purses for easy transportation.

 Of course, there are much larger chihuahuas out there, they range up to 10 to 12 pounds.
 These can actually still be purebred dogs, they just aren’t acceptable as show dogs since their size is so much greater than the average.

 While they’ve been bred as companion dogs since the start, Chihuahuas are very fragile and can be rather aggressive.
 The exact temperament depends on the dog in question but as a general rule, they’re not suitable for homes with children because of this.
 You can choose to have one if you keep a calming treat for stressful occasions.
 Look into CBD chews by KarmaPets on https://karmapets.org/products/calming-treats-for-dogs.